Red Pepper Pesto

 Ingredients

 • Roasted red peppers – roasted red peppers add a sweet, smoky flavor to the pesto.
-They are easy to use (I just buy them in a jar, soaked in water, not oil).
-Be sure to drain off the water before using them in the pesto, as any extra water will just make your sauce watery.
-You can also roast your own sweet bell peppers (red, orange or yellow) to use in this pesto.
+I tend to use the jarred roasted red peppers (in water not oil).
+But you can also roast your own sweet bell peppers to use in this sauce.

 • Fresh basil – nothing really compares to the flavor of fresh basil, especially in pesto.
 Be sure to remove any of the thick stems before adding it to the food processor or blender.

-• Cashews – cashews help to thicken the sauce.
+• Cashews – helps to thicken the sauce.
 Use whatever nuts or seeds you have on hand for this.
-Traditional pesto would use pine nuts, but they are not very budget friendly.

-• Olive oil – olive oil helps to emulsify the sauce, helping it thicken and stick together.
+• Olive oil – helps to emulsify the sauce, helping it thicken and stick together.
 Use an olive oil you enjoy the flavor of.

-• Lemon juice – lemon juice adds some brightness to the sauce.
+• Lemon juice – adds some brightness to the sauce.

 • Spices: Salt, garlic powder – Salt elevates all the flavors.
 Garlic powder adds a little more garlic flavor and some umami to the sauce.